-Kelly Taylor, CAC, LMSW, LADC, works part-time with the Counseling Center.
-She has been in the behavioral health field since 2009 and specializes in treating substance use disorders, along with mood disorders, and eating disorders.
-Kelly received her B.A. from SCSU and her M.S.W. from UCONN.
-Kelly can be reached at 203.591.7302.
+Meredith McKeon, LPC, works part-time with the Counseling Center.
+She has been in the behavioral health field since 2011 and specializes in treating anxiety, trauma, depression, and addiction.
+Meredith received her B.A. from Albertus Magnus College and her M.A. from Connecticut College.
+Meredith can be reached at 203.596.4634.